 This team first made there appearance handling a situation in Miami.
 When Luke Cage's Avengers arrive they attack, severely damaging the Avengers image as they arrived late, but attacked those who had shown up to help.
 Meanwhile, Osborn incited a riot outside of the Avenger's Mansion egging them to attack several H.A.M.M.E.R. bases.
 This, however, was a trap and the team was captured by several enhanced H.A.M.M.E.R. agents.

 With this leverage Osborn was able to reclaim his position as Head of National Security and seize the Avenger's Mansion.
-Osborn and his Avengers are soon confronted by Luke Cage and his.
+Osborn and his Avengers are soon confronted by Luke Cage and his New Avengers.
 The Dark Avengers are soon dispatched, thanks to Skaar who had been working as a mole, leaving only Osborn who reveals he had gained the powers of the Super-Adaptoid.
 They try to take out Osborn at a distance, but due to his absorption of Vision's phasing power they are unsuccessful.
 They finally managed to defeat Osborn by overloading him with their powers rendering him comatose.
 H.A.M.M.E.R. is soon disbanded with A.I.M. and HYDRA pick up his leftover resources.

 After Rodrick’s return to New York, a nurse and doctor are called to Norman's hospital room only to find him gone.

 The Goblin King

 Back in his Green Goblin persona, he begins to gather a new gang of followers from discarded members of other villains'.
 As he builds his criminal army to take on Spider-Man, Osborn takes up a new alias of the "Goblin King".
-Du to Superior Spider-Man's assault of the Kingpin, Goblin King now owns over the half of New York's organized.
+Due to Superior Spider-Man's assault of the Kingpin, Goblin King now owns over the half of New York's organized.